al6x/mongodb/readme.md

 Object Model & Ruby driver enhancements for MongoDB.

 1. Driver enchancements
-2. Persistence for pure Ruby objects
+2. Persistence for any Ruby object
 3. Object Model (callbacks, validations, mass-assignment, finders, ...) (work in progress)

 Lower layers are completely independent from upper, use only what You need.
 There are also support for migrations.